New ideas for turkey leftovers

 Not to diminish the deliciousness of a turkey sandwich when using up leftovers from Christmas dinner, but there are literally dozens of other things that can create.
-And when groceries are so expensive,
+And when groceries are so expensive, waste not, want not!

 Turkey cranberry salad